 Annual Pass Program

-If you are a frequent visitor of Corps day use facilities, an annual pass is available for purchase at an area field office, visitor center or through the mail for a price of $30.00.
+If you are a frequent visitor of Corps day use facilities, an annual pass is available for purchase at an area field office, visitor center or through the mail.
 Annual passes are valid at Corps of Engineers recreation areas only; they do not allow entry to campgrounds and may not be used as payment of camping fees.

 Since the annual pass program is a national program, passes are accepted at all Corps of Engineers facilities.
 If you purchase your pass from a lake in Mississippi, your pass will also be valid for payment of day use fees at Corps facilities in all other states or facilities.
 When purchased, an annual pass is valid for one calendar year from the month of sale.
 Visitors will receive a plastic hang tag with every annual pass purchase.
 Along with the annual pass sticker, a second sticker will be issued indicating the month the pass was purchased.
 Both stickers will be permanently affixed to the hang tag for display on the interior rearview mirror of a vehicle.
 Duplicate annual passes are no longer available since the new hang tag can be moved between vehicles.
 However, a second pass may be purchased at full price if so desired.